anthaas/School-projects/MWEB/publications evidence/README.md

         setup.php
 </pre>

-##MySQL databáze
+##MySQL database
-- Projekt vyžaduje vytvoření MySql databáze.
+- MySql database is required.
-- V souboru `publications/publications.php` je třeba správně upravit připojení do databáze.
+- In the file `publications/publications.php` there is e connection setup.
-- Skript `create table.sql` vytvoří potřebné tabulky.
+- `create table.sql` will create needed table.